makersacademy/airport_challenge/README.md

 The air traffic controller uses an account permissioned for a single airport e.g. EMA and this airport is used in methods.
 These are set per user account and thus the rspec tests represent how the user story interacts with the application.
 The first action of air traffic controller will be to land a plane, this is how the plane comes to exist in the application.
+Similarly on take off the plane no longer exists in this domain.

 ##2.
 Domain model